Education (EDUC)

 Prerequisites: Formal acceptance into Teacher Preparation program and completion of all certification course requirements.

-EDUC 6583 Elementary Student Teaching: Immersion in a Community of Practice 6 Credits
+EDUC 6583 Elementary Student Teaching: Immersion in a Community of Practice 3 or 6 Credits

 EDUC 6584 Reflective Practice Seminar: Elementary Education 3 Credits